Monthly Archives: December 2015

 • Princess Marie (1845 – 1910) – married Wilhelm, Prince of Wied, had issue

 Princess Louise was educated by a governess, studying French, German, English, Russian, and piano.
 Following her confirmation in 1845, a hunt began to find a suitable husband for the young princess.
 In 1849, she met Prince Carl of Sweden, the son and heir of King Oscar I, and negotiations were soon underway to arrange a marriage between the two.
 While Louise was enamored of her future husband from their first meeting, he found her unattractive.
-However, King Oscar was intent on creating familial ties between the relatively new Bernadotte dynasty and some of the other long-established dynasties in Europe.
-With Louise’s Dutch and Prussian families, as well as the promise of a large dowry, she was an ideal candidate.
-Prince Carl eventually conceded to his father’s wishes and the couple’s engagement was announced in February 1850.
+However, King Oscar wanted to create familial ties between the relatively new Bernadotte dynasty and the other long-established European dynasties.
+With Louise’s Dutch and Prussian families and the promise of a large dowry, she was an ideal candidate.
+Prince Carl eventually conceded to his father’s wishes, and the couple’s engagement was announced in February 1850.
 Louise quickly learned to speak Swedish, although she never studied Norwegian.

 Lovisa with her husband and daughter, late 1850s. source: Wikipedia